Research in Perinatal Depression and Anxiety

 PIRI’s Research Blog

-• postnatal depression and anxiety
+• Antenatal and postnatal depression and anxiety

-• infant development and mental health
+• Infant mental health and development

-• mother-infant relationships
+• Parent–infant relationships

-• wellbeing of fathers in the perinatal period
+• Paternal wellbeing in the perinatal period